 Since Laos is predominantly Buddhist, many of its national holidays revolve around the Buddhist calendar.
-The most significant of these celebrations is Laos New Year, also known as Laos Pee Mai, which is similar to Thailand's Songkran in its connection to water and cleansing.
-Celebrated from the 14th to 16th of April, water is usually used to sprinkle over Buddha images in temples rather than for dousing other people.
+The most significant of these celebrations is Laos' New Year, also known as Laos Pee Mai, which is similar to Thailand's Songkran in its connection to water and cleansing.
+Celebrated from the 14th to 16th of April, water is used more for sprinkling over Buddha images in temples than for dousing other people.

-Another of Laos' most important Buddhist holidays occurs in mid-July called Boun Khao Phansa, or Buddhist Lent.
-During this period of three months, monks throughout Laos are required to stay within their wat for meditation and dharma studies.
+Another of Laos' most important Buddhist holidays occurs in mid-July during a holiday called Boun Khao Phansa, or Buddhist Lent.
+During this period of three months, monks throughout the country are required to stay within their wats for meditation and dharma studies.
 Since much of Laos is Buddhist, this is a significant time for pious believers.

 Other major holidays in Laos include: